-2. Respect and protect the integrity, availability, and security of all electronic resources.
+- II.
+Respect and protect the integrity, availability, and security of all electronic resources

 - Observe all network security practices, as posted.

-- Report security risks or violations to a teacher or network administrator.
+- Report security risks or violations to a teacher or Systems Administrator or designate.

 - Do not destroy or damage data, networks, or other resources that do not belong to them.

 - Do not download any software to the ISPS network or school devices except where it has been approved and authorized by the Systems Administrator or designate.